FF9933/3D-human-reconstruction-ios/README.md

+# 3D - (VERY FAST) Human Reconstruction using one image and a config picture
+(Alpha and Beta Angles are extracted)
+# Alpha Angle Calc
 It is assumed in the work that each part of a body is connected to another and is fixed at a certain point, i.e. a circle is the maximum movement when the movement is parallel to the camera.
 This is shown graphically below: